crashoverride777/swifty-receipt-validator/README.md

 ### Validate purchases

 - Go to the following delegate method for your app in purchase code which you must implement.
-Modify it so it looks more or less like below.

 ```swift
 extension SomeClass: SKPaymentTransactionObserver {